Skip to Content

 CallbackURL

-The URL users return to after authenticating to Microsoft Dynamics 365 via OAuth.
+Identifies the URL users return to after authenticating to Microsoft Dynamics 365 via OAuth.
+(Custom OAuth applications only.).

 Data Type